Just the Inferno?

 The Centrality of Christ

-BLOGTHE CENTRALITY OF CHRISTBy Joe Carlson The Divine Comedy Audio version of this blog post It is easy to read the Comedy, and Paradiso especially, and lose sight of the pilgrim’s primary trajectory, a trajectory that governs the whole poem.
+Audio version of this blog post It is easy to read the Comedy, and Paradiso especially, and lose sight of the pilgrim’s primary trajectory, a trajectory that governs the whole poem.
 There are over five hundred characters that find their way into the narrative, hundreds of ancient Greek and Roman myths explicitly and implicitly alluded to, dozens of political events particular to thirteenth and fourteenth-century Italy referenced, and many points of theology discussed as foreign to us as the Medieval world itself.
-It is no great surprise we feel lost reading … Continue Reading “The Centrality of Christ”
+It is no great surprise we feel lost reading the Comedy for the first time.
+Even an English … Continue Reading “The Centrality of Christ”

 Nostra Vita – Joe Carlson

-BLOGNOSTRA VITABy Joe Carlson The Divine Comedy The following was my portion of a Dante panel, focusing on the Inferno, presented at the University of Dallas, March 27, 2023.
+The following was my portion of a Dante panel, focusing on the Inferno, presented at the University of Dallas, March 27, 2023.
 Nel mezzo del cammin di nostra vita.
 The 13th century Florentine poet, Dante Alighieri begins the greatest poem in the history of mankind with these words: Nel mezzo del cammin di nostra vita — In the middle of the course of our life.
 This opening line is rich with meaning and implications that govern the rest of the 14,232 lines that follow.
-It situates the poem in the striking particularity of … Continue Reading ” Nostra Vita – Joe Carlson”
+It situates the poem in the striking particularity of an individual, and identifies that individual’s journey … Continue Reading ” Nostra Vita – Joe Carlson”